nicholasmfong/oldHomework/CSCI 60 - Object Oriented Programming/Readme.md

-This is some pretty old code from when I was first learning, so don't look into this stuff too critically
+This is some pretty old code from when I was first learning, so don't look into this stuff too critically.
+All of this is coded in C++ using Qt Creator